 I've looked for modern testimonies of the Oracle but found nothing.
 I'm sure there are journals, diaries, or memoirs out there, or unwritten or untold stories, which may corroborate the continuity of the Oracle, but I haven't found any.
 So, I decided to share my experience, to put it out there, because it is a fascinating testimony of what the Oracle of Delphi can actually be, and, mainly, because what took place there demonstrates how amazing Life truly is.

 This painting, done by Michelangelo on the Sistine Ceiling, depicts the Oracle of Delphi as the woman who speaks it.
-But the Oracle, as it was known for over a thousand years, was neither the person nor the place, but the message, the riddle itself.
+But the Oracle, as it was known for over a thousand years, was neither the person nor the place, but the message itself, which always came in the form of a riddle, only truly understood by the person who asked the question.

 When myths were invented in ancient Greece, it was always to explain something real, in response to the existence of what was important to them, water and fire, beauty and love, life and death.
 So, something must have happened in the Delphian region to provoke imagined explanations in reaction to it.
 Whatever it was, it inspired the creation of endless stories around it for hundreds of years on.